 I, Chad Lefler, received my Bachelor's degree in Exercise and Sport Science back in 1994 from UNC-Chapel Hill.
-After training and educating the public for over 13 years, my philosophy of human movement has evolved with the never-ending learning curve of someone exploring their own capabilities.
+After training and educating the public for over 15 years, my philosophy of human movement has evolved with the never-ending learning curve of someone exploring their own capabilities, as well as others.

 Over the years, using other people's views on exercise and fitness, I personally had SOME results, and my clients had some.
 However, I was missing something.
 Hitting the 'machines' for vanity exercises (bicep curls, tricep extensions, leg curls, smith machines, etc.), was the norm, the thing to do.
-But it wasn't the RIGHT thing to do.
-Yes you might see SOME results, but what about real world scenarios?
-Would those exercises be able to help me rescue a drowning victim?
-Run after my 2 year old in the street?
-Maybe...but I don't want "maybe."
+But was it the RIGHT thing to do?
+I began to ask questions.

 This is where Active Concept Training--ACT--comes in to play.
-Play being the operative word!
 The brain is, plainly, built better after exercise, but after exercise that you WANT to do!
-It is built better differently with different exercise intensities.
+It is built better with different exercise intensities.
 For instance, doing steady state 'cardio' on a bike or a run or a rower, helps the brain's neurotransmitters work more efficiently and consistently.
 Doing hard, intense, short efforts helps the brain's release of hormones that help regulate weight and muscle growth.
 Both methods help the brain LEARN more efficiently as well!

 Now, after reflecting on what is functional or not, we still do vanity exercises, we still do Olympic lifting, we still are intense, still crawl on the floor, and play with ropes and clubs...but only when they are creating good movement and mobility for the client on THAT day!